MikeTannenbaum/digital-garden-jekyll-template/_notes/asynchronous communication is a critical component of the future of work.md

 - Proper tooling and processes
 - Clear and continuously renegotiated boundaries

-These skills are increasingly essential for high-performing teams of knowledge workers.
+These skills are increasingly essential for high-performing teams of knowledge workers, where efficiency and effectiveness are (read: should be) top of mind for everyone working as a part of the team.
+Since [[working efficiently means producing the desired results with minimal wasted effort or resources]], it's imperative to practice and learn how to effectively work efficiently—and asynchronous work enables this.

 ## Async work helps you and your teams:
 - Reduce dependency on meetings